Tom-Kendrick/N8N-Automation/README.md

     * Pulls the latest tech news summary from an **RSS feed**.

 2.  **Script Generation (Gemini API):**
-    * The news is sent to the **Gemini API** with a strict prompt defining the persona of **Bart** (Hype-driven, buzzword enthusiast) and **Homer** (Skeptical, grounded engineer).
+    * The news is sent to the **Gemini API** with a strict prompt defining the persona of a **Junior** (Hype-driven, buzzword enthusiast) and a **Senior** (Skeptical, grounded engineer).
-    * Gemini generates a five-scene dialogue, a clickbait title, and a YouTube description, all constrained to a single JSON object.
+    * Gemini generates a five-scene dialogue, a clickbait title, and description, all constrained to a single JSON object.

 3.  **The Human Loop (Audio)**:
     * The raw script is sent to a private **Discord** channel.